|This is the top ten selling titles for 1961, in chart order - not a Stan Lee title in sight.|

 |The design influence of Wood's Weird Science cover can be seen on the design of the gum card Martians.
 The card set scandalised suburban America and Britain during the 1960s, due in no small part to Wood's subversive sense of anarchy.|

-Wood had been casting around for a property he could offer to Tower Publications owner Harry Shorten.
+Wood had been casting around for a property he could offer to Tower Publications' managing editor Harry Shorten.
 Shorten had been an editor for Archie/MLJ during the 1940s and in the 1950s had started his own publishing company, producing television magazines.
-Shorten wanted Wood to be managing editor for his new line of comics, but stressed that Wood would be strictly creative, and wouldn't have to do the boring officework part of the editor's role.
+Shorten wanted Wood to be the editor for his new line of comics, but stressed that Wood would be strictly creative, and wouldn't have to do the boring officework part of the editor's role.
 When it became obvious that Wood couldn't handle the art by himself, Shorten brought in long-time Archie artist Samm Schwartz as a production editor to handle trafficking.
 Gil Kane, Steve Ditko, Reed Crandal, Chic Stone, Sal Trapani and others produced art and the series was off and running.

 |The T.H.U.N.D.E.R.
 Agents title managed a respectable three year run, from Nov 1965 to Nov 1968, doing better than the Archie line of superheroes.|

 I remember seeing the Tower comics at the time in 1965 and thinking that the art was nice but the stories were a bit boring.
 The scripts were written by Len Brown, Larry Ivie, Steve Skeates, Lou Silverstone, Bill Pearson and others.
 And none of these guys seemed to grasp what it was that made Lee's Marvel books different from the Competition, Distinguished or otherwise.
 The writing just has no pizzazz, no enthusiasm.
 It's hard to imagine anyone reading these stories and being entertained.
 I wasn't.